duongve13112002/Face-Retrieval-in-Video/README.md

 - `--threshold`: (Optional) Confidence threshold for face recognition (default is 0.5).

 ## Method
-- Frame Extraction has 3 steps:
+- Step 1: Extract keyframes from the video:
   1. **Extract Candidate Frames**: Identify potential key frames by calculating differences between subsequent frames and selecting the most different frame within a window, reducing the number of frames to process.

   2. **Cluster Similar Candidate Frames**: Group similar frames by processing each frame (scaling, converting to greyscale, applying cosine transformation) and using HDBSCAN for clustering, which doesn't require specifying the number of clusters in advance.

   3. **Select Best Frames from Each Cluster**: Choose the best frame from each cluster based on brightness and image blur index (Laplacian score).
 Discard all other frames in the cluster as they contain similar content.
+- Step 2: Use the facial recognition model in the DeepFace library to identify the position of faces in the keyframes and query images.
+Then, input these into deep learning models to extract features and use a similarity measurement function to compare the features of each face in each keyframe with the features of the faces in the query images.
+If they meet the threshold, save that keyframe.
+-    To enhance performance with masked faces, use additional lineart images of the faces to improve the overall effectiveness of the method.

 ## Contributing